b-sarrazin/Microsoft/README.md

 - Run this script using the logged on credentials: Yes
 - Enforce script signature check: No
 - Run script in 64 bit PowerShell Host: No

+The .exe file is a compiled version of the .ps1.
+This allows to no longer have a PowerShell window that appears during execution.